How Dallington Began

 My passion and determination, combined with an unerring belief that children should be included in their learning and listened to, as they expressed their thoughts, ideas and opinions drove me to create my own school.

 After leaving Dallington, Abi went to Francis Holland School for Girls, Clarence Gate.
 She is a trained actor and established singer-songwriter, has worked on every floor of the school as a teaching assistant and used to teach recorder and ukulele to the children.
-Now, she is the CEO of our School, the school Bursar, Secretary to The Board of Governors and a Director of the company who writes songs for and with the children to perform at school events.
+Now, she is the CEO of our School, the school Bursar, Secretary to The Board of Governors and a Director of the company.
+Abi also writes songs for and with the children to perform at school events.
 Her son and daughter are now at Dallington!
 In the fullness of time, Abi will also assume my role as Proprietor.